-Legendary manager Bill Aucoin sadly passed away at age 66 in June 28th after losing his long battle against prostate cancer.
-Bill was the man known for masterminding and managing the career of the group KISS but later on he also managed such bands as: Starz, Billy Squier and Billy Idol amongst many other names.
-I interviewed Bill back in 2006 in Helsinki when was here working with Finnish monster band Lordi.
-For reason or another this interview was never published in here in Metal-Rules.com so I decided to do it now as my tribute to Bill.
+Legendary manager Bill Aucoin sadly passed away at age 66 on June 28th after losing his long battle against prostate cancer.
+Bill was the man known for masterminding and managing the career of the group KISS, but later on, he also managed such bands as Starz, Billy Squier, and Billy Idol, amongst many others.
+I interviewed Bill in Helsinki in 2006, when he was here working with the Finnish monster band, Lordi.
+For a reason or another, this interview was never published here in Metal-Rules.com, so, I decided to do it now as my tribute to Bill.

 INTERVIEW AND QUESTIONS BY MARKO SYRJALA

 ADDITIONAL QUESTIONS AND ORIGINAL TRANSCRIPTION BY MAURA HAIMOLA